Practice Essentials

 Workup in Morton’s neuroma

 Magnetic resonance imaging (MRI), while not needed in most cases for establishing a diagnosis of Morton's neuroma, has been studied widely.
-[4, 5] Sensitivity of 87% and specificity as high as 100% have been reported.
+[4, 5] A specificity as high as 100% has been reported.

-Ultrasonography is gaining in popularity and may be equivalent in sensitivity to MRI in detecting Morton's neuroma.
-[6, 7, 8] Computed tomography (CT) scanning has been used but may not be as sensitive as MRI or ultrasonography.
-Computed tomography (CT) scanning has been used but may not be as sensitive as MRI or ultrasonography.
+Ultrasonography may be equivalent in sensitivity to MRI in detecting Morton's neuroma.
+[6, 7, 8] Indeed, a literature review by Bignotti et al indicated that ultrasonography and MRI are equally accurate for the diagnosis of Morton neuroma, with the modalities having sensitivities of 0.91 and 0.90, respectively.
+[9] Computed tomography (CT) scanning has been used but may not be as sensitive as MRI or ultrasonography.

 Temporary elimination of pain and numbness in the associated webspace by a common digital nerve block with an anesthetic agent supports a diagnosis of Morton's neuroma.